Sue & Bill Gross School of Nursing

-The philosophy of the Program in Nursing Science is aligned with the academic goals expressed by UC Irvine and emanates from the mission and goals of both UC Irvine and the University of California.
+The philosophy of the Sue & Bill Gross School of Nursing is aligned with the academic goals expressed by UCI and emanates from the mission and goals of both UCI and the University of California.

 Nursing is interdisciplinary and collaborative in its art and its science.
 Together with other health professionals, the professional nurse addresses health care needs of individuals, families, and groups from diverse backgrounds.
 Health care needs range across the health-illness continuum from health promotion and wellness to intervention, treatment, rehabilitation, restoration, and palliation in response to illness.